 Thursday, April 24, 2014

 Healthy Weight Center

 Did Cookie Monster Have an Effect on Obesity?

-Alright.
-Sorry this is dumb but i have to do a paper on this.
-Well did the Cookie Monster have an effect on child obesity?
+Did Cookie Monster have an effect on child obesity?
 Do you think his cookie eating habits were to blame for children being overweight?
-Please answer.
-I need to know for my paper thats due soon.
-Alright, Thanks.
+I need to know for my paper that's due soon.

 <div class="`" `"`"sb_tlst"```="">